 While researching recipes for jerk chicken I found many people tend to add their own “other” ingredients.
 People add all sorts of non-traditional items including parsley, nutmeg, or even soy sauce.
-However, I really wanted to get to the bottom of it all to experience this Jamaican comfort food for what it really is from the perspective of numerous Jamaican-based sources … my favorite video being from John Bull’s Reggae Kitchen.
+However, I really wanted to experience the traditional version of this amazing Jamaican comfort food so I, again, turned to YouTube.
+From researching the perspectives of numerous Jamaican-based sources … my favorite video being from John Bull’s Reggae Kitchen.

-I have yet to successfully make jerk chicken from scratch so I constantly rely on two store-bought seasonings to achieve the next best option in the meantime.
+I have yet to successfully make jerk chicken from scratch so in the meantime I constantly rely on two store-bought seasonings to achieve the next best option.
 Both brands Jamaican Choice and Grace contain ingredients which stay true to the most authentic of recipes.
 Mild and hot versions are available.
 Walkerswood brand offers is a third best option but provides a bit of a grainy texture and seems more salty, so use less of it for sure.

 Jerk chicken has an amazing history tied to slavery and colonization.
 It utilizes a mix of native Jamaican and European ingredients.
 The meat was originally cooked at such a low temperature so the low smoke level would conceal the Jamaicans’ whereabouts from European slave catchers.
 Furthermore, it was originally cooked in a pit in the ground using the smoked flavor from Pimento wood, native to Jamaica.
 However, Pimento wood is not allowed out of the country and I can’t dig a fire pit any time soon, so a 14-inch charcoal grill on my balcony using hickory chips with will suffice.